pitzzzzz/pitzzzzz/README.md

 Hi there!

-I'm Pitzzzz, a frontend developer based in Australia.
+I'm Pitzzzz, a full-stack developer based in Australia.

 I love turning epic ideas into real and valuable products.